 The Systems Engineering Department offers two B.S.
-Programs: (i) BS in Industrial and Systems Engineering - (ISE), and (ii) BS in Control and Instrumentation Systems Engineering - (CISE).
+Programs: (i) BS in Industrial and Systems Engineering - (ISE) (with or without co-op), and (ii) BS in Control and Instrumentation Systems Engineering - (CISE) (with or without co-op).
 The Department offers an M.S. and a Ph.D.
 Program in Systems Engineering.
+It also offers an MS in supply chain management.